Collection Of Pictures From Various Travel Destinations Around The World

 Grand Turks, Turks and Caicos

 Turks and Caicos islands are a British overseas territory consisting of larger Caicos islands and smaller Turks islands.
-Grand Turk is a British territory island in the Turks and Caicos Islands in the Atlantic Ocean.
+Grand Turk is a British territory in the Turks and Caicos Islands in the Atlantic Ocean, just north of the Dominican Republic and Haiti.
 It is the capital island of the Turks and Caicos with an area of 7 square miles (largest island in the Turks islands).
 Grand Turk may be small but it’s packed with stunning crystal clear beaches and historic charm.

 These photos are from our Eastern Caribbean cruise trip during the second week of February, 2019.